Vi45en/Pesidious/README.md

 ### Training Instructions

-1. Feature extraction and feature mapping vector generation
+1. Feature extraction and feature mapping vector generation.

-   1. The first step in the training process is generating a feature vector mapping for section names and import functions from a    malware and benign binary samples.
+   + The first step in the training process is generating a feature vector mapping for section names and import functions from a    malware and benign binary samples.

    ```sh
    python extract_features.py